Bucks man who feds say once served as bodyguard to ex-Liberian president Charles Taylor pleads guilty to lying on U.S. immigration papers

 “It’s my decision.
 My decision alone,” Kangar told U.S. District Judge Mark A. Kearney, during a brief hearing at which he pleaded guilty to counts including conspiracy, visa fraud, and unlawful procurement of U.S. citizenship.

 He now faces up to 10 years in prison on the most serious count at a sentencing scheduled for March.
-As part of the plea deal he struck with prosecutors, Kangar agreed Monday to be voluntarily deported to Liberia after he serves his prison term.
+Kangar also agreed Monday to be voluntarily deported to Liberia after he serves his prison term.

-Until the first of the Philadelphia prosecutions, no one had been held criminally responsible for the numerous documented war crimes committed during the brutal Liberian conflicts.
+Since then, federal prosecutors have charged at least four Liberian nationals residing outside Philadelphia with lying to U.S. immigration authorities about their conduct during the conflicts.
+Until the first of those prosecutions, no one had been held criminally responsible for the numerous documented war crimes committed during the brutal Liberian conflicts.

 Though Taylor was charged by an international court and convicted of war crimes in 2011, that case involved his actions during a different civil war in neighboring Sierra Leone.
 He is serving a 50-year prison term in England.

-A year later, a jury convicted Jucontee Thomas Woewiyu, of Collingdale — a former spokesperson and defense minister for Taylor’s National Patriotic Front of Liberia — of similar immigration-related crimes.
+Then, in 2018, Mohammed “Jungle Jabbah”Jabateh, 57, of East Lansdowne, was sentenced to three decades in prison for lying on green card applications about the role he played in dozens of acts of murder, rape, enslavement and cannibalism that he oversaw as a warlord during the fighting.
+That same year, a jury convicted Jucontee Thomas Woewiyu, of Collingdale -- a former spokesperson and defense minister for Taylor’s National Patriotic Front of Liberia -- of similar immigration crimes.
 He died in 2020 before he could be sentenced.

 In court Monday, Kangar acknowledged falsely using his brother’s name and admitted maintaining a Facebook profile under his false identity.